October 22, 2024 | 4 min read

 Here are some common evaluation criteria used in scientific conferences:

-Significance indicates the importance and impact of a study and its findings.
-It can be assessed based on scientific value, interesting results, and the effect results might have on future research and common practices.
+• Significance: Significance indicates the importance and impact of a study and its findings.
+It is assessed based on the scientific value of the study, intriguing results, and the effect results might have on future research and common practices.

-The originality score indicates how much the information, methods, or results discussed in the abstract covers are unique, novel, and innovative.
+• Originality: The originality score indicates how much the information, methods, or results discussed in the abstract are unique, novel, and innovative.

-Indicates the level of trust in the information included in the abstract and the research.
+• Credibility: Indicates the level of trust in the information included in the abstract and the research.
 The credibility of an abstract depends on the credibility and experience of the authors and institutes involved.
-Credibility is also affected by possible conflicts of interest between the authors and the subject, the trustfulness of the provided references, and the methodology used.
+Credibility is also affected by possible conflicts of interest between the authors and the subject, the trustworthiness of the provided references, and the methodology used.

 Conference organizers strive to include most abstracts, even if they are presented as posters rather than oral lectures.